Southern Illinois University: Board of trustees

 The university is governed by the nine member SIU Board of Trustees.
 Seven members are appointed by the governor and confirmed by the state senate.
 Two members are elected by the student bodies of the Carbondale and Edwardsville campuses.

 Southern Illinois University Carbondale

 Founded in Carbondale in 1869 as Southern Illinois Normal College, Southern Illinois University Carbondale (SIUC, usually referred to as SIU) is the flagship campus of the Southern Illinois University system and is the third oldest of Illinois's twelve state universities.

-SIUC includes six colleges: the College of Agricultural, Life, and Physical Sciences (CALPS), the College of Arts and Media (CAM), the College of Business and Analytics (CoBA), the College of Engineering, Computing, Technology, and Mathematics (CoECTM), the College of Health and Human Sciences (CHHS), and the College of Liberal Arts (CoLA).
+SIUC includes eight colleges: the College of Agriculture, The College of Science, the College of Arts and Media, the College of Business and Analytics, the College of Engineering, the College of Health and Human Sciences, the College of Social Sciences, and the College of Humanities.
 It also includes four schools: the Graduate School, the School of Education, the School of Law in Carbondale, and the School of Medicine in Carbondale and Springfield (see below).

-SIU offers 120 Baccalaureate, 80 Master, and 40 Doctoral degree programs.
-Its Morris Library has 4 million volumes and 53,000 current periodical subscriptions.
+The university offers 120 undergraduate majors, 80 master's degrees, 40 doctoral degrees, and professional degrees in law and medicine.
+Morris Library serves as the research hub on campus.
+It contains five million volumes and 63,000 periodical subscriptions, numbers which place it in the top 50 of U.S research libraries.